BONSAMURAIS/triple-store/README.md

 Our [Fuzeki SPARQL server](https://jena.apache.org/documentation/fuseki2/) is available now at https://db.bonsai.uno/ (credentials needed - ask Tom for now).

 There is also the Aalborg University-hosted instance at https://odas.aau.dk/fuseki/.
-After the hackathon, it may make more sense to use this, to reduce management and financial requirements.
+After the hackathon, we will use this, to reduce management and financial requirements on the Bonsai contributors (Thanks Aalborg IT team!)

 # How users can get started
 See [the repo Issues](https://github.com/BONSAMURAIS/triple-store/issues)